Alignak-monitoring/alignak/doc/source/07_advanced/distributed-alignak.rst

 Ok, now you have a brand new poller declared on your new server, server2. **But server1 needs to know that it must give work to it.
 This is done by declaring the new poller in the pollers/poller-master.cfg file.**

-Edit your /etc/shinken/pollers/poller-master.cfg file (or c:\shinken\etc\pollers\poller-master.cfg under Windows) and define your new poller under the existing poller-1 definition (on server1):
+Edit your /etc/alignak/pollers/poller-master.cfg file (or c:\alignak\etc\pollers\poller-master.cfg under Windows) and define your new poller under the existing poller-1 definition (on server1):

 ::